 Section 3: The parking permits are recognized for one academic year, but must be validated with a sticker for each semester.
 Students requiring an additional or replacement hangtags are assessed a $5.00 fee

-ARTICLE III: Parking Fees
+ARTICLE III: Campus Security Fees

 Section 2: In order to register a vehicle, a driver’s license, student identification card and motor vehicle license number must be presented at the Campus Police Office, along with a College receipt showing payment of current parking fees and indicating a zero account balance.